Information Security: Exciting Opportunities in a Wide-Open Job Market

 While cybersecurity increasingly plays a role in a diverse array of professional positions, its front line remains a workforce primarily made up of information security analysts.

-According to the Bureau of Labor Statistics, information security analysts earn a median annual income of $95,510 and enjoy a job outlook of 28 percent.
+According to the Bureau of Labor Statistics, information security analysts earn a median annual income of $102,600 as of May 2021 and enjoy a job growth outlook of 35 percent.
 Their duties include:

 Duties change rapidly in accordance to new security breaches and threats.
 Internet security analysts research extensively to remain at the forefront of technological progress.